About Shelf Gamer

 Ethics & Review Policy

-I never charge or accept payment for reviews.
+I never accept payment for reviews.
 That's a hard line I'll never cross.

 I always disclose how I sourced the game in a review.
-Most of the time, I purchased it with my own money or traded away something in my collection for it.
-If I'm fortunate enough to receive a free review copy, it's never in exchange for anything (except my honest thoughts) and my review process remains unchanged.
+Most of the time, I purchased it with my own money or traded something in my collection for it.
+If I'm fortunate enough to receive a free review copy, my opinions remain 100% honest and my review process remains unchanged.

 I base all my reviews on physical playthroughs only.
 Online board gaming platforms are convenient, but they undeniably change the experience—sometimes for the better, sometimes for the worse.

 I play at least 3 times before reviewing a game.
-Some games only open up once they've been played a few times; other games are immediately exciting but quickly lose their luster.
+Some games only open up once they've been played a few times; other games are exciting at first but quickly lose their luster.
 I've found that 3 plays is enough to judge this aspect.
-(Exceptions made for one-time experiences like the Exit: The Game series.)
+(Exceptions made for one-time experiences like Exit: The Game.)

 I score every review using a 5-star scale.
-For more info on why I use this system and what the star ratings mean, see the page on my review scoring system.
+For more on why I use this system and what the star ratings mean, see my review scoring system.

 Earnings Disclosure

 Earnings are mainly used to offset operation costs (e.g., domain, web hosting, buying games to review, etc.).
-Any amount after that is taken in as income, which allows me to invest more time and energy in the site and community.
+Any amount after that is taken in as income, which allows me to invest more time and energy in writing.

 Affiliate links.
 If you click a link to a product and end up buying it, I may earn a small commission.
 I strive to clearly mark every affiliate link for full transparency.
 I only recommend products that I personally believe in, but I may still provide affiliate links to non-recommended products.